 When the colliding objects stick together after the collision, as happens when a meteorite collides with the Earth, the collision is called perfectly inelastic.

-In other inelastic collision, the velocities of the objects are reduced and they move away from each other.
+In other inelastic collisions, the velocities of the objects are reduced, and they move away from each other.

-Let there be two bodies with masses m1 and m2 moving with velocity u1 and u2.
-They collide at an instant and acquire velocities v1 and v2 after the collision.
+Let there be two bodies with masses, m1 and m2, moving with velocities u1 and u2.
+They collide in an instant and acquire velocities v1 and v2 after the collision.
 Let the coefficient of restitution of the colliding bodies be e.
-Then, applying Newton’s experimental law and the law of conservation of momentum, we can find the value of velocities v1and v2.
+Then, applying Newton’s experimental law and the law of conservation of momentum, we can find the value of velocities v1 and v2.

 Putting (ii) in (i), we obtain

-Having derived the velocities of colliding objects in 1 dimensional collision (elastic and inelastic), let us try to set conditions and draw useful conclusions.
+Having derived the velocities of colliding objects in a 1-dimensional collision (elastic and inelastic), let us try to set conditions and draw useful conclusions.

 Cases: